 Consequences of Not Having a License

-Punishment for this violation is usually a fine, which varies according to the state but can easily be the cost of the license plus a fee, often $50.
+Punishment for this violation is usually a fine, which varies according to the state but can easily be the cost of the license along with a fee, often as much as $50.

 Doing the Right Thing

 If you previously enjoyed hunting, it can be tempting to enjoy a previous activity again.
 You aren’t necessarily trying to break the law.